List of Neighbours characters introduced in 2003: Trixie Tucker

-Trixie Tucker, played by singer Wendy Stapleton, is the mother of Nina Tucker.
-She made her first screen appearance on 20 October 2003.
+Trixie Tucker, played by Wendy Stapleton, made her first appearance on 20 October 2003.
+Stapleton's casting details were announced in June 2003, and she began filming that same month.
+Stapleton admitted to being "blown away" when she received the part, and said she was having "a really good time" filming.
 Trixie was introduced as Nina Tucker's (Delta Goodrem) mother and a love interest for Lou Carpenter (Tom Oliver).

-Trixie arrives in Erinsborough after being dumped by her double act partner and Nina's father, Nick.
-Stapleton told Inside Soap, "It's a blow to Trixie's ego and it leaves her vulnerable.
+Of her character's backstory, Stapleton said "Nina's mum is a singer who has been away a lot on tour with Nina's dad – they're a showbiz couple."
+Trixie arrives in Erinsborough after her double act partner and Nina's father, Nick, ends their relationship.
+Stapleton said that Nick leaves Trixie for a younger woman from a musical they are appearing in, so she decides to come home and spend some time with her daughter.
+She told Jason Herbison of Inside Soap: "It's a blow to Trixie's ego and it leaves her vulnerable.
 Her act is in ruins.
 She puts on a front, but underneath it all she is completely shattered."
 Lou Carpenter offers Trixie a solo gig at his pub as he likes her, but she cannot perform in public without Nick, so Nina helps out.
 Stapleton said that the performance enables Trixie to regain some confidence and she and Nina win the audience over.
 Stapleton also explained that Nina's relationship with her mother was complicated and there were issues between them.
 Stapleton and Goodrem did not get much of a chance to explore their characters' relationship, as Goodrem was diagnosed with Hodgkin's lymphoma three weeks into the storyline.
 The scripts were changed so Nina was not as involved.
 Stapleton said, "You'll see scenes where we pretend she is upstairs until we got the chance to sort it out properly."
-Trixie eventually went on to marry Lou.
+Trixie eventually goes on to marry Lou.